chanys/chanys.github.io/about.md

 To get out of my comfort zone, I left BBN to join Quattr, which is a startup focusing on applying NLP to tackle Search Engine Optimization (SEO) for corporate clients such as Coursera, Pinterest, Mcafee, etc. At Quattr, I managed the NLP/ML team, where we applied state-of-the-art NLP techniques, transformers, GPT, prompt engineering, etc. to create solutions for search intent discovery, web page topic discovery, automatic content generation, and internal linking among web pages.

 I then moved on to Elemental Cognition (EC).
-EC is founded by original members of the IBM Watson AI team which won the Jeopardy gameshow, and is funded by Bridgewater and other investors.
+EC was founded by original members of the IBM Watson AI team which won the Jeopardy gameshow, and is funded by Bridgewater and other investors.
 At EC, I leveraged encoders, GPT, prompt engineering and various transformer models to devise NLP solutions for the biomedical and cyber security domains.

 ## Organization of Blog Posts
 Check out [Transformer Architecture Explained](https://chanys.github.io/transformer-architecture/), then go on to the following.